AkrosAG/Akros-Marketplace/Architecture/README.md

 This document describes the Akros Marketplace, short AMP, which is an application for companies internal advertising and is used for search and advertise an appartement, a room a roommate.
 The application should be expandable to include additional categories to search and advertise e.g. ride- or clothes-sharing, rent a car, et cetera.

+The application should serve

+to train and practice the Akros employee for current and future development processes, technologies and "best practices", to assess the candidates in the hiring process.

 Quality Goals
 -------------